burgdev/immichporter/README.md

 > * **Still experimental:** Google Photos export works in some cases, but stability issues remain.
 > * Only works in **English**

-**Immichporter** exports google photos *information* into a sqlite database which can be used to import the information back into immich.
+**[`Immichporter`](https://github.com/burgdev/immichporter)** retrieves metadata not available in google takeout, including shared albums, assets, and shared users.
+You can use this data to update assets in Immich, re-add users to shared albums, and even move assets to their correct owners.

 > [!IMPORTANT]
 > * This tool **does not** download any images from google photos.
-It only exports the information into a database.
+It only extracts the information into a local database.
 > * Make sure to manually save all shared pictures in google photos before running a takeout.

 <!-- # --8<-- [start:readme_index] <!-- -->

 Use [google takeout](https://takeout.google.com) to export your google photos assets and [`immich-go`](https://github.com/simulot/immich-go) to import the data into immich.

-Use [`immichporter`](https://github.com/burgdev/immichporter) to get all assets and user per album and update/create all albums in immich again.
-It can add all users again to shared albums and you can even move assets to the correct user.

 ## Installation